Tlaltetela: Geography

 The municipality of Tlaltetela is delimited to the north by Jalcomulco, Coatepec and Teocelo, to the east by Puente Nacional, to the south by Huatusco and to the orient by Puebla State.
 La Antigua is watered by the river.

-The weather in Tlaltetela is very cold and wet all year with rains in summer and autumn.

 Agriculture

 The area produces principally limes, maize, beans, coffee, sugar cane and mango.

 Celebrations

-In Tlaltetela, in March takes place the celebration in honor to San José, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.
+In Tlaltetela, the celebration in honor to San José, Patron of the town, takes place in March, and the celebration in honor to Virgen de Guadalupe takes place in December.